 Debby Gossen, a member of the Lagos Flying Club, ditched my first aircraft, a Cessna 172 Skyhawk, into the Lagos Lagoon.
 She borrowed the plane for a trip to Benin City and encountered bad weather,

-got disorientated and finally made it into the lagoon.
-This came as a bit of a shock to me, since I was proud of my aircraft!
+This came as a bit of a shock to me, since I was loved of my little aircraft!

-Debby was sorry but also happy to have survived the crash.
-Like we all!
-When she tried to dive for the plane in order to rescue some personal items, I shouted at her to better to stay in the kitchen!
+Debby was sorry, but also happy to have survived the crash.
+Like all of us!
+However when she tried to dive for the plane in order to rescue some personal items, I shouted at her to better stay in the kitchen!
 Something an emancipated girl does not like to hear!

 I felt a bit sorry for her since her hurt ego was probably punishment enough!

 CESSNA 206 "Stationair"